πŸ“š 2024 Sem 5 | Lecture 1 | Economic Growth & Business Cycles | Facts of Economic Growth #baeconomics

 • Unit two delves into economic growth models, including the Solo Model, Golden Rule of Capital Accumulation, Growth Accounting, and Endogenous Growth models, referencing chapters two to six of the same book.

-• Unit three focuses on business cycles, exploring Real Business Cycle and New Keynesian models, with a reference to chapter 16 of the book on macroeconomics.
+• Unit three focuses on business cycles, exploring Real Business Cycle and New Keynesian models, with reference to chapter 16 of the book on macroeconomics.

 • The exam format includes multiple-choice questions, one-liners, and short-answer questions, with a focus on detailed study for accuracy.